fijam/gmdrec/README.md

 ## Limitations

-Limitations inherent to the MD format:
+Limitations of the MD format:

 - up to 254 tracks per disk
 - up to ~200 characters per track
 - up to ~1700 total characters per disc
 - limited character set (ASCII charaters excluding `[ \ ] ^ { | } ~`)

 gmdrec will fail if track duration is too short to finish labelling in time.
-It takes about 30-40s to label a track.
+It takes about 30 seconds to label a track.
 If you have a disc with many short tracks, consider first recording it and then using **label_mode** which pauses each track for labelling.

 ## Contributions welcome

 Merge requests providing new functionality or support for additional devices are welcome.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fijam)